Online Journalism Blog

 Newspapers: turn off your RSS feeds

-Update, 2 days later: Paul is kind enough to let me guest post here (ie I wrote this, not him).
-It was going well until this post … You can read my climbdown here
+Update, 2 days later: Paul lets me guest post here (ie I wrote this, not him).
+It was going fairly well until I wrote this post … You can read my climbdown here

 The latest subscriber figures (see table below, and first published in my blog’s newspapers category) show that, apart from a couple of exceptions, it’s time for newspapers to turn off their RSS feeds – and hand over the server space, technical support and webpage real estate to an alternative, such as their Twitter accounts.